bioimagesuiteweb/bisweb/doc/AspectsOfJS.md

     {"weight":"80","height":"1.75","ismetric":true}

-As you can see this is more or less the same thing which is why JSON is such a hugely popular format.
+As you can see this is more or less the same thing, which is why JSON is such a hugely popular format.
 You can have nested dictionaries, arrays etc. The one missing aspect of this is binary data which we often get around by Base-64 encoding (and optionally compressing).
 More on this later.

-To go from Object to JSON
+Object to JSON:

     let output_text=JSON.stringify(obj);

-To go from text (hopefully JSON formatted to object)
+JSON to Object (note that the text has to be properly formatted):

     let obj= JSON.parse(input);

-Best practice is to surround this with a try ..
-Catch blog to catch any possible parsing errors (defensive programming)
+The best practice is to surround this with a `try ... catch` block to catch any possible parsing errors

     let obj = {}; // Empty object
     try {